 #1 Create a Special Look for Your Website

-Creating a unique design for Valentine’s Day is a great way to get your visitors into Valentine’s Day spending mentality.
-Most stores create a special Valentine’s Day section, such as Woops!
+Creating a unique design is a great way to get your visitors into Valentine’s Day spending mentality.
+Most stores make a special Valentine’s Day section, such as Woops!

 Some online stores go as far as creating an entirely new look for their storefront like Boohoo.
 This reminds their visitors of the coming holidays, encouraging them to purchase now before they forget.